OpenCTI-Platform/docs/docs/usage/exploring-arsenal.md

 `Tools` refers to legitimate, pre-installed software applications, command-line utilities, or scripts that are present on a compromised system.
 These objects enable you to model and monitor the activities of these tools, which can be misused by attackers.

-When clicking on the `Tools` tab at the top left, you access the list of all the `Tools` you have access to, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the `Tools` tab at the top left, you see the list of all the `Tools` you have access to, in respect with your [allowed marking definitions](../administration/users.md).
 These tools are displayed in a list where you can find certain fields characterizing the entity: labels and dates.
 You can then search and filter on some common and specific attributes of Tools.

 ![Tools list](assets/tools_list_view.png)